Narrowing

 Exhaustiveness checking

-type is assignable to every type; however, no type is assignable to never
+The never type is assignable to every type; however, no type is assignable to never (except never itself).
+This means you can use narrowing and rely on never turning up to do exhaustive checking in a switch statement.

 function getArea(shape: Shape) {